Doctoral Program Overview

-Location: A new cohort starts each fall semester on the St. Cloud campus or at a Twin Cities Metro location.
-The location varies each year.
-International students may attend the program in either location.
+Location: A new cohort starts each fall semester on the St. Cloud campus.

 Program Length: Coursework may be completed in eight semesters (2 1/2 years).
 Completion of the dissertation proposal, research, and final defense vary depending on the student’s research timeline but take a minimum of one additional year.

 - Hands-On Training: Course learning typically takes place in the classroom allowing students to exchange ideas and build relationships with faculty members and classmates.
 Some online assignments and hybrid courses may be offered.
 In addition, some field excursions may be included to provide firsthand observation to discover colleges and universities for academic, social, and cultural enrichment.